16 winter weather tips for on and off-duty cops

 These are just a few tricks learned from practical experience working patrol during the winters of Minnesota.
 It may not get as cold where you work, but cold is relative, based on what you are used to.
 Stay safe, stay strong, stay true and stay warm.

-How do you stay warm and safe while working patrolling during the winter months?
+How do you stay warm and safe while patrolling during the winter months?
 Complete the form below to share your top tips.

 This article, originally published 12/19/2016, has been updated.